raikkonen09/solana-telegram-bot/README.md

 - `take_profit`: **A list of percentage profits at which to automatically sell (e.g., `[0.50, 1.00]` for 50% and 100%).**
 - `stop_loss`: Percentage loss at which to automatically sell (e.g., -0.25 for 25%).
 - `trailing_stop`: Set to `true` to enable trailing stop loss, `false` otherwise.
+- `honeypot_api_key`: Your API key for the honeypot checking service.

 ## Usage